CONTENTS

 to sit again.

-Minister for Parks, Culture and Sport that the committee rise, report progress,
+It has been moved by the Minister for Parks, Culture and Sport that the

-and ask for leave to sit again.
-Is that agreed?
+committee rise, report progress, and ask for leave to sit again.
+Is that

-Hon.
-Members: — Agreed.
+Some Hon.
+Members: Agreed.

-Chair Keisig: — Carried.
+Deputy Chair Keisig:

-Speaker resumed the Chair.]
+[The Speaker resumed the Chair.]

 Speaker